Win-C/Win-C/README.md

 ### Hi, I'm Winnie. 👋

-I'm a full-stack software engineer with a budding interest in cybersecurity 🕵🏻‍♀️.
+I'm a full-stack software engineer with an interest in cybersecurity 🕵🏻‍♀️.
 I like to build 🏗 and bring ideas 💡 to life.

-I'm looking for new opportunities so please reach out if you want to connect about shared interests or have ways to collaborate!
+I'm looking for new opportunities so reach out if you want to connect and want to collaborate!

 ### Knowledge & Skills